UniversalDependencies/docs/_hy/dep/obl.md

 punct(passed, .)
 ~~~

-We use [obl:agent]() for the agent of a passive verbs.
-Note, that the `obl` relation is used for the oblique arguments instead of [obj]() (i.e., prepositional objects, in Armenian grammar traditionally called _adpositional indirect objects_.)
+We use [obl:agent]() for the agent of a passive verb.
+Note that the `obl` relation is used for oblique arguments instead of [obj]() (including prepositional objects, traditionally called _adpositional indirect objects_ in Eastern Armenian grammar).

 <!-- Interlanguage links updated Út 30. června 2026, 11:00:30 CEST -->